iterative/dvc.org/content/docs/studio/user-guide/experiments/explore-ml-experiments.md

 # Explore ML Experiments

-The projects dashboard in Iterative Studio contains all your projects.
+The projects dashboard in DVC Studio contains all your projects.
 Click on a project name to open the project table, which contains:

 - [Git history and live experiments](#git-history-and-live-metrics) of the project